 - Review costs estimated in construction contracts or other cost estimates (including estimated market value of owner labor and donated labor and materials). - Many communities use costs of maintenance and repairs within the past 365 days, plus proposed the costs of proposed improvements.
-Some accumulate improvement costs since they adopted floodplain management regulations. - Estimate the market value using property assessment records or use an independent assessment of market value performed by a licensed appraiser. - Compare the costs of improvements and costs of repairs to the building market value. - Require buildings to be brought into full compliance if the costs equal or exceed 50% of the market value, called Substantial Improvement (or repair of Substantial Damage). - Encourage owners to consider other ways to reduce future damage if the comparison is less than 50% (see page 73).
+Some accumulate improvement costs since they adopted floodplain management regulations. - Estimate the market value using property assessment records or use an Actual Cash Value or independent assessment of market value performed by a licensed appraiser. - Compare the costs of improvements and costs of repairs to the building market value. - Require buildings to be brought into full compliance if the costs equal or exceed 50% of the market value, called Substantial Improvement (or repair of Substantial Damage). - Encourage owners to consider other ways to reduce future damage if the comparison is less than 50% (see page 78).

-- Lateral addition only that is not substantial improvement (see page 66) - Lateral additions (see page 67) - Renovation/ rehabilitation of the interior of the existing building (see page 68) - Non-substantial improvements (see page 65)
+- Lateral addition only that is not substantial improvement (see page 72) - Lateral additions (see page 73) - Renovation/ rehabilitation of the interior of the existing building (see page 74) - Non-substantial improvements (see page 71)